cpwardell/FiNGS/README.md

 - **Option to use filters identical to ICGC recommendations**
 - **Added 2021: runs using "fings" command after Python installation**

+## News
+- **October 2024: updated code to work with up-to-date packages, including changing VCF package to vcfpy**

+## Citing FiNGS
+For more information and if you use FiNGS in your work, please reference [our paper](https://pubmed.ncbi.nlm.nih.gov/33602113/):
+`Wardell CP, Ashby C, Bauer MA.
+FiNGS: high quality somatic mutations using filters for next generation sequencing.
+BMC Bioinformatics.
+2021;22(1):77.
+Published 2021 Feb 18. doi:10.1186/s12859-021-03995-y`

 ## Introduction
 Somatic variant callers compare matched pairs of tumor-normal samples to produce variant calls.
 The results can be extremely rich in false positives due to confounding factors such as the purity of the samples, artifacts introduced by sequencing chemistry, the alignment algorithm and the incomplete and repetitive nature of reference genomes.
 It has become common practice to attempt to ameliorate these effects using a variety of filtering techniques, including taking the intersect of results from multiple variant callers and employing some post-calling filtering.
 This ad-hoc filtering varies greatly between laboratories.
 Attempts have been made to standardize the methodology of this filtering, with recommendations produced by the International Cancer Genome Consortium (ICGC) [(Alioto et al., 2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4682041/).